rrousselGit/provider/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest an idea for this project
-title: ''
+title: ""
+labels:
-labels: enhancement
+  - enhancement
-assignees: rrousselGit
+  - needs triage
 ---

 **Is your feature request related to a problem?
 Please describe.**